 Miscellaneous Other Controls

-The X-Band IF system has several spare digital and analog input and output lines.
+The X-Band IF system has several spare digital and analog input and output lines connected to the IO and EXT connector located on the back panel.
 These lines can be configured by the user.

 Function